Anupam2372/leetcode/README.md

-## This is a repo for solving the DSA python leetcode problems
+## This is a repo for solving the DSA Python LeetCode problems of DSA and Data structure